 Ask yourself, “does my application need all of these features right now?”

 Probably not.
-While you want your application to match the blue print vision you have in mind, remember to also be realistic.
+While you want your application to match the blueprint vision you have in mind, remember to also be realistic.
 Be realistic about what your application needs and what you want it to have.
 This will help avoid any issues with your software budgets as you’ll be able to cut back on unnecessary costs.
-This will avoid any software budgets problems for you.
-In addition, ensure additional features are not added mid-project.
-This not only tacks on more cost due to more work but will also extend the amount of time needed to complete the project.
+This will avoid any software budget problems for you.
+Also, ensure additional features are not added mid-project.
+This not only increases cost due to more work but will also extend the amount of time needed to complete the project.
 Double check the project is explained clearly and all involved are on the same page.

 Am I prepared for my software project to be built?